#1 - Demystifying AI

 These concepts provide a solid foundation for your Generative AI journey.

-A transformer is an AI model that predicts the next word (or "token", as we’ll see later) in a user’s input.
+A transformer is an AI language model that predicts the next word (or "token", as we’ll see later) in a user’s input.
 Think of it as a block of code that mathematically "guesses" the next word based on its training data.
-Examples include ChatGPT, Gemini, Llama2, etc.
+Examples include the models like GPT series from OpenAI, Gemma series from Google, Llama series from Meta, etc.

 Google engineers introduced the concept of transformers back in 2017 via the paper "Attention Is All You Need" to enhance Google Translate.
 The diagram above (from the paper) illustrates how transformers work.